oilytortoise/laravel-simple-dto/README.md

  You can create a new instance of the DTO as follows:
  `$user = new UserDto(['name' => 'Oily Tortoise', 'email' => 'oily@tortoise.com']);`

+ **NOTE:** This package does not support union type properties *yet* e.g. `public string|int $unionProperty;` would not work and I recommend simply not type-hinting those properties for now.
+I am intending to introduce support for union types soon...

  You can also store other DTOs as properties:
   ```
 <?php